HorseRankerOriginal/HorseRanker/README.md

 # HorseRanker
-A research project to enhance the ranking of Horses
+A research project to enhance the ranking of Horses and facilitate Handicapping.
+Much more to come...